semrush/intergalactic/website/docs/components/inline-input/inline-input.md

 align-items: center;
 vertical-align: middle;
 line-height: 1.1;
-padding: 0 4px;
+padding: 0 var(--spacing-1x);
-border-bottom: 1px solid var(--gray-200);
+border-bottom: 1px solid var(--border-primary);
-background-color: white;
+background-color: var(--bg-primary-neutral);
 ```

 ![placeholder](static/normal-placeholder.png)

-The color of the placeholder is the same as a regular input has - `--gray-300`.
+The color of the placeholder is the same as a regular input has - `--text-placeholder`.

 ### Paddings